Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 ![Project page score](/assets/images/lighthouse-projects-youtube-script.JPG "projects page score")

-All pages pass CSS and HTML validation ---- NO
+#### All pages pass CSS and HTML validation ---- NO
+### CSS

+Bootstrap does not pass CSS validation as it also caters for browser extensions and newer CSS features that are not supported or recognised by the validator.
+This is expected.
+My style.css passes most validators but also uses variables that some validators do not support.

+### HTML
+index.html passes
+projects.html has 2 warnings that do not impact the functionality or useablilty. contacts.html has 2 warnings that do not impact the functionality or useablilty.

 Fixed :
 Error: Character reference was not terminated by a semicolon.